Nike Sportswear celebrates the evolution of the Swoosh

 Available for men and kids, the Script Swoosh Pack overlays Davidson’s hand-drawn Swoosh on the Air Force 1, Air Max 97, Air Max Plus and React Element 55.
 It releases August 10.

 The Sunburst logo was developed in 1972 while considering how to translate the asymmetry of a single Swoosh to apparel.
-The circular nature of the design allowed for club names to be arched over it — a regular conceit in collegiate and sportswear graphics of the era.
+The circular nature of the design allowed for club names to be arched over it – a regular conceit in collegiate and sportswear graphics of the era.
+Whilst nowadays people will more likely go for co-ord sets, this was the norm back then.
 The Sunburst Pack places this logo on the Air Force 1, Air Max 97, Air Max Plus and React Element 55.
 It releases August 31 in men’s sizes.

 Swoosh Chain Pack